Effective experience rating for large insurance portfolios via surrogate modeling: Estimation of the surrogate model

-Assuming the rating factor functional form, our objective is to fit the relationship in Equation (\ref{eqn4}), where we need to estimate the function $g(\cdot)$ that depends on two inputs, the credibility index and the number of previously observed claim periods $n$.
-Since $g(\cdot)$ is an unstructured function, we can use a nonlinear formulation for its estimation, such as basis decomposition using B-splines.
+Assuming the rating factor functional form, our objective is to fit the relationship in Equation (\ref{eqn4}), where we need to estimate the function $g(\cdot)$ that depends on two inputs, the likelihood-based statistic and the number of previously observed claim periods $n$.
+Since $g(\cdot)$ is an unstructured function, we can use a non-linear formulation for its estimation, such as basis decomposition using B-splines.
+In the case that one wants to impose monotonicity on the function, one can consider shape-constrained B-splines as in \cite{pya2015shape}.

 Note that we can write such specific functional form as: